 2.2.4.1 Decision logic for flammable gases

-To classify a flammable gas, data on its flammability are required.
-The classification is according to decision logic 2.2 (a).

-Decision logic 2.2 (a)

-2.2.4.2 Decision logic for pyrophoric gases

-To classify a flammable gas as a pyrophoric gas, data on its ability to ignite in air are required.
-The classification is according to decision logic 2.2 (b).
+To classify a flammable gas, data on its flammability, on its ability to ignite in air and on its chemical instability are required.
+In case of categorisation in Category 1B, data on its lower flammability limit or its fundamental burning velocity is required.
+The classification is according to decision logic 2.2.

-Decision logic 2.2 (b)

-2.2.4.3 Decision logic for chemically unstable gases

-To classify a flammable gas as chemically unstable, data on its chemical instability are required.
-The classification is according to decision logic 2.2 (c).

-Decision logic 2.2 (c)
+Decision logic 2.2

 2.2.4.4 Guidance

-2.2.4.4.1 Flammability should be determined by tests or by calculation in accordance with methods adopted by ISO (see ISO 10156:2010 “Gases and gas mixtures – Determination of fire potential and oxidizing ability for the selection of cylinder valve outlets”).
+2.2.4.4.1 Flammability should be determined by tests or by calculation in accordance with methods adopted by ISO (see ISO 10156:2010 “Gases and gas mixtures – Determination of fire potential and oxidizing ability for the selection of cylinder valve outlets” and, if using fundamental burning velocity for Category 1B, see ISO 817:2014 “Refrigerants-Designation and safety classification, Annex C: Method of test for burning velocity measurement of flammable gases”).
 Where insufficient data are available to use these methods, tests by a comparable method recognized by the competent authority may be used.

 2.2.4.4.2 Pyrophoricity should be determined at 54°C in accordance with either IEC 60079-20-1 ed1.0 (2010-01) “Explosive atmospheres – Part 20-1: Material characteristics for gas and vapour classification – Test methods and data” or DIN 51794 “Determining the ignition temperature of petroleum products”.